 Island Water Sports

-They have a great selection of menswear if you’re shopping for board shorts, sneakers or a bright, printed button down.
+They have a great selection of menswear if you’re shopping for the best sneakers, board shorts, or a bright, printed button-down.
 If you’re looking to brush up on your skills, check out Island Camps where you can learn alongside pro surfers and skaters.
-Early risers can take advantage of free surf, skim and stand-up paddle board lessons every Saturday at 7 a.m.
+Early risers can take advantage of free surf, skim, and stand-up paddleboard lessons every Saturday at 7 a.m.
 But the best part about Island Water Sports is the staff who are friendly, knowledgeable and genuinely love what they do, so you’ll always have a special experience when you shop with them.

-Audiophiles can get their fix at this independent record store that specializes in new and used vinyl, turntables and accessories.
+Audiophiles can get their fix at this independent record store that specializes in new and used vinyl, turntables, and accessories.
 Their well-curated selection is thoughtful and organized, perfect if you’re looking for something specific or if you want to discover an unfamiliar sound.
 The employees are helpful, knowledgeable and will let you play records on the in-store system before you buy them.
 We found a cool 1960s Cambodian pop compilation that’s been spinning on our turntable nonstop.

 Thankfully, enjoying the ocean is free (for the most part).
 Find free parking, claim your piece of beach, then relax on the sand or go swimming.
 No money needed.
 If you’re hoping to get into snorkeling or surfing and don’t already have the gear, consider renting.
 This can be cheaper than buying all new gear, and if you’re traveling from out-of-state, way easier logistically.
 If renting, ask if there are any discounts for multi-day rentals.